Markeur123/gettingandcleaningdata/CodeBook.md

- ## Subject ID
+###Subject.ID
 A number 1-30 representing an individual in the study.

- ## Activity Name
+###Activity.Name
 A string representing the activity being done.
 Possible values:

 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS
 4. SITTING
 5. STANDING
 6. LAYING

- ## Remaining columns
+###Remaining columns

  The rest of the columns are means of the following columns from the data set: